(First published June 2016, last updated July 2025)

 (3) Wearing socks with individual toes and toeless compression stockings while walking (although I found the toeless stockings trapped fluid in my feet so I only wore them once).

-I am delighted to say I had NO problems on my next walk!!
+I am delighted to say I had NO problems on my next walk, and only a few minor problems since then!!

-But if you do suffer from blisters while walking, please know that there may be a solution.
-Find a good podiatrist who will assess your walking technique at least six weeks beforehand, giving you plenty of time to implement and prepare.
+If past experience has taught you that blisters are likely to form as you walk, invest in a good pair of shoes and find a podiatrist who will assess your walking technique at least six weeks before you leave, giving you plenty of time to implement and prepare.

 You’ll find many more practical tips for long-distance walking here.